We watched an excellent video: The Myths and Facts about Borderline Personality Disorder.

 All rights reserved, Emotions Matter Inc, 2020.

-Sanctuary meets on the second Tuesday of the month, from 5pm to 7pm, Adelaide time (Adelaide, South Australia)
+Sanctuary meets on the second Tuesday of the month, at Glenside Admin and Learning Services Building, 2 Karrayarta Drive, Glenside, South Australia.

-Please contact us here for instructions about how to join the meeting.
+Please contact us here if you'd like to come to the meeting.

 New members are welcome

 To join Sanctuary, come to a meeting or contact us here